 Each state and the District of Columbia have their separate rules relating to admission to the practice of law.
-Students are advised to inform themselves of these requirements during the application process because some jurisdictions require the filing of a declaration of intention to study law at the time of commencing law study.
-The Office for Student Affairs attempts to keep an updated set of rules from the various jurisdictions, and any student is free to consult this information.
-However, direct contact with the admitting agency in the jurisdiction of choice is urged.
+Students are advised to determine the requirements of the particular jurisdictions in which they have interest.
+These inquiries should be made during the process of applying to law school because some jurisdictions require the filing of an intention to study law within very short periods of time after commencing study.

+The School attempts to keep current information on rules from various jurisdictions as a service to its students.
+However, the nature of the reporting service is such that uniform update cannot be assured.
+Therefore, students are urged to make direct contact with the admitting agency of the particular states in which they have interest.